praveennhiremath/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

     * Apply weights for joins and executions (50% each) and calculate the total affinity between the tables,
     * Work out how many other tables it was joined to in total.

-    After running this procedure, we have data similar to this in the `TABLE_MAP` table (some rows and columns omitted):
+    After running this procedure, we have data similar to this in the `EDGES` table (some rows and columns omitted):

     | TABLE1 | TABLE2 |  JOIN_COUNT | JOIN_EXECUTIONS | STATIC_COEFFICIENT | DYNAMIC_COEFFICIENT | TOTAL_AFFINITY
     | --- | --- | --- | --- | --- | --- | ---